alazzaro/cug26_containers_tutorial/HowToAccessLUMI/README.md

 1. Provide us with your name and organizational email: reach us on Slack or send us an [email](mailto:alfio.lazzaro@hpe.com).
 2. Wait until you receive an email that you have been invited to the project.
-3. Click on the invite link, which will bring you to the Puhuri Portal.
+3. Click on the invite link, which will bring you to the Puhuri Portal (direct [link](https://puhuri-portal.neic.no/) access).
 4. Click on "Sign in with MyAccessID".
 5. Click on "Login with eduID Sweded" (this is for users who do not have an academic identity or supported eIDAS digital identity, see [here](https://puhuri.neic.no/user_guides/myaccessid_registration/) for more details).
 6. Then you are forwarded to the eduID Sweden login page where you can log in with an existing account or create a new one.